turf00/jbook/docs/coding/training/async-profiler.md

 * They have a large overhead apart from JMC.

-## JMC
+## JFR

-* JMC has very low overhead < 5% overhead for capturing allocation.
+* JFR has very low overhead < 5% overhead for capturing allocation.
 * Now OS and backported to 8u262
 * Gives you the stack trace to where the objects are allocated from.